muneeb706/muneeb706/README.md

 # Muneeb Shahid

-I am a Full Stack Engineer, currently working on digitizing the clinical trials process for Alzheimer's Therapeutic Research.
-Over the past three years, I have been engineering digital health applications and before that, I was developing FinTech products.
+I am a Software Engineer, currently working on digitizing the clinical trials process for Alzheimer's Therapeutic Research.
+Over the past three years, I have been engineering digital health applications and before that, I developed features for FinTech products.

 I enjoy working on creative ideas and challenging projects that aim to create a positive impact on people's lives.
 This motivates me to employ and improve my communication, technical and analytical skills.